Sitecore/sai-example-industry-verticals/industry-verticals/retail/README.md

 4. Switch to tab "Editing Hosts"
 5. Click "Add editing host"
 6. Provide Editing host name `nextjsstarter` as per xmcloud.build.json
-7. Check if the link to authoring environment is set correctly (should be by default)
+7. Include search related environment variables
-8. Check if the source code provider is set correctly (should be by default)
+8. Check if the link to authoring environment is set correctly (should be by default)
-9. Check if the GitHub Account is set correctly (should be by default)
+9. Check if the source code provider is set correctly (should be by default)
-10. Check if repository is set correctly (should be by default)
+10. Check if the GitHub Account is set correctly (should be by default)
-11. Check if Branch is set correctly (should be by default)
+11. Check if repository is set correctly (should be by default)
-12. Set the Auto deploy option (recommended)
+12. Check if Branch is set correctly (should be by default)
-13. No custom environment variables are required
+13. Set the Auto deploy option (recommended)
-14. Click "Save"
+15. Click "Save"
-15. On the new new editing host click the ... and hit "Build and deploy"
+16. On the new new editing host click the ... and hit "Build and deploy"

 Additional Info: You do not have to create rendering host items in XM Cloud as those are created automatically for you when creating a rendering host.
 Mapping of sites using site templates to editing hosts is also done automatically.